DragnaCarta/Curse-of-Strahd-Reloaded/Act IV - Secrets of the Ancient/Arc S - A Sword of Sunlight.md

 ## S2c.
 West Garrison
 <span class="citation">This scene takes place in Chapter 13, Areas X2a and X3.</span>
 ### West Barracks
-This area is largely as described in <span class="citation">X3.
-Empty Barracks (p.
+This area is largely as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-amber-temple#X3EmptyBarracks">X3.
+Empty Barracks</a> (p.
 183)</span>.
 However, add the following text to the end of this area's description:

 <div class="description">
 <p>Old carvings mark the walls in numerous places.</p>